h3abionet/h3ameta/README.md

 ### 1. Set up conda, nextflow, clone the Git repository.

-Note: this require Singularity to be set up on your system or cluster.
+Note: this requires Singularity to be set up on your system or cluster.

 ```
 cd ~